anilvem1/CrmWebApiOAuth/README.md

 # CrmWebApiOAuth

-Authenticate Dynamics 365 oData /Web API using an Azure Active Directory AppId.
-Together with a client secret, this replaces username and password.
+Authenticate Dynamics 365 oData /Web API using an Azure Active Directory Application Client ID / Client secret.

 ## Introducing the Azure AD Application Identity for Dynamics 365 Web API

-Microsoft Dynamics PG introduced the ability to authenticate Dynamics 365 oData /Web API using an Azure Active Directory AppId.
-Together with a client secret, this replaces username and password.
-This is a great step forward in security.
+Microsoft introduced the ability to authenticate Dynamics 365 oData /Web API using an Azure Active Directory Application (Client ID/Client Secret).
+Azure AD application Together with a client secret, can replace username and password authentication in many scenarios.
 This is applicable to all the CRM versions 8.2 and later.

 In a nutshell, it mitigates the risk of having username/password readable and thus less safe.
 For example, it could look like below: